-Some cats just do not like being groomed, but if they’re longhaired, grooming is a necessity.
-If their coat is not free of mats and tangles, it can tug uncomfortably on your cat’s skin, causing discomfort.
-If you’re struggling to keep your cat calm during grooming sessions, there are a few different methods that you can use to sedate them.
-This will make grooming much more comfortable for your cat and you!
+If you’re struggling to keep your cat calm during grooming sessions, there are a few methods that you can use to sedate them.
+This will make grooming much more comfortable for your cat and for you!

 1. Sedative Medication

-For some cats, using a sedative medication will be the most humane way to groom them comfortably.
+For some cats, sedative medication is the most humane way to groom them comfortably.
 Before using any medication of this type, speak to your vet for advice.
-They may prescribe a particular type of sedative to best match your cat’s circumstances.
+They may prescribe a particular type of sedative to match your cat’s circumstances.
 You may decide to administer the sedative and groom your cat at home or book your cat in for a sedation and grooming session at your vet practice.

 2. Non-Medicated Options

-If you don’t want to sedate your cat for grooming using prescription medication, you may be able to find a non-medicated option to help them instead.
+If your cat is used to grooming and you and your vet think sedation and pharmacological tranquilization are not necessary, you may be able to find a non-medicated option to help them instead.

 Any of these may help relax your cat enough for you to be able to groom them effectively.